 If all of this isn’t motivation enough to start shopping down the frozen food aisle at the supermarket, here’s another incentive: Frozen meals can allow you to expand your taste palates with globally-inspired, culinary cuisines.
 These fully prepared meals allow you to awaken your taste buds to flavors from around the world without having to purchase a plane ticket.
 These African, Latin American, Asian and Indian heritage cuisines, which are all full of fruit, veggies, whole grains, along with lean protein foods and vegetables oils, are also receiving the seal of approval from in-the-know registered dietitian nutritionists and cardiologists for their health benefits.

-If you’re ready to expand your culinary palate but are short on time, I’ve composed, with the help of my registered dietitian nutritionist colleagues, eight healthy frozen meals, with unique flavor profiles, for your cooking ease.
+If you’re ready to expand your culinary palate but are short on time, I’ve composed, with the help of my registered dietitian nutritionist colleagues, 14 healthy frozen meals, with unique flavor profiles, for your cooking ease.

-The shrimp also provides some heart-healthy omega-3 fatty acids.
+The salmon also provides some heart-healthy omega-3 fatty acids.
 Here’s the best part: I order these babies from Nutrisystem online or over the phone so they’re delivered to my doorstep.
 That’s what I call one-stop healthy shopping.

 (Full disclosure: I’m a consultant with Nutrisystem, but I’d order these anyway.)